 What is bulgur wheat?
 It’s an edible grain that’s dried, cracked, and sometimes parboiled.
-Compared to other grains, bulgur wheat is easy and quick to cook.
+Compared to other grains, it is easy and quick to cook.
 You might even be surprised at how many recipes you can make with it.

-Bulgur wheat is usually cooked in Asian and Mediterranean cuisines.
-My family loves it because of how chewy and nutty it is when cooked.
+It is usually cooked in Asian and Mediterranean cuisines.
+My family loves it because it is chewy and nutty when cooked.
+I’m sure you and your family will also love it, too.

 Pin this recipe on Pinterest to save for later

-It’s easy to make, perfectly seasoned, and ultimately satisfying with any dish!
-In this recipe, you will learn how simple it is to cook the best bulgur wheat recipe!
+It’s easy to make, perfectly seasoned, and ultimately satisfying with any dish.
+You will learn how simple it is to cook the best bulgur wheat in the oven, and it will only take you about thirty minutes!

 Ingredients